Guest post by Amazon FBA Seller, Jeff Roth

 If your inventory is of a substantial amount then you will understand when I say that consistent sales is the key to sustaining and growing an FBA business.
 We all would love to make fast sales with huge margins and no competition but that’s not realistic in any model.
 Take that $5 profit (maybe you have 20 of these items = $100) and reinvest it into something else you found online.
 This is what trying a trial period on RepricerExpress will give you for now and into the future.

 4. No other FBA product gives you the value that RepricerExpress does

 If you have under 2,500 SKUs which a majority of my readers do, RepricerExpress only costs £39/$55/month.
 That’s around £1.00/$1.5 per-day to reprice your entire inventory.
 I pay for a number of FBA programs and software that help in our business but without hesitation there’s no other FBA product that gives you the value that RepricerExpress does for that price, guaranteed.
 If you’re a power seller the prices go up to £49/$79 per-month for 5,000 SKUs.

 Don’t forget: You’re spending money in the business of FBA to make money.
 Adding this small expenditure to your business will help you grow instantly and is the main reason why FBA Sellers should use Amazon repricing software.

-Now that all of your concerns have been addressed, its time to get started using a repricer.
-Of course our platform of choice is RepricerExpress and with a free 15-day trial available, what are you waiting for?
+Now that all of your concerns have been addressed, its time to get started using an FBA repricer.
+Of course, our platform of choice is RepricerExpress and with a free 15-day trial available, what are you waiting for?